vamshipv/NLP-Project/README.md

 # Product Review Summarizer

-A pipeline for summarizing customer reviews on specific products using dense semantic search, product title matching, and generative summarization.
+A pipeline for summarizing customer reviews on specific products — combining semantic search, product title matching, and sentiment analysis on both general and aspect-based chunks to deliver concise summaries, presented through a Gradio interface.

 ---